J-Dees/Personal-Media-Tracker/docs/v1_manual_test_results.md

 # Example workflow
 3. Connor hears about a new personal media tracker and wants to use it to keep track of the video games he has played.
    He creates an account by calling `POST /user/create`.
 Connor logs in calling `GET /user/login`.
-After that, he creates a catalog for his games by calling `POST user/{user_id}/catalog` and passing in the title “my_games” and the catalog type of “Game”.
-He then creates an entry using `POST user/{user_id}/catalogs/{catalog_name}/entries`.
+After that, he creates a catalog for his games by calling `POST user/{user_id}/catalog` and passing in the title “my_games” and the catalog type of “games”.
+He then creates an entry using `POST user/{user_id}/catalogs/{catalog_name}/game_entries`.
 He creates an entry for “Omori” with a rating of 8/10, he played for 200 hours.
    After creating the entry, he thinks to himself that “Omori” is actually the greatest psychological horror game and wants to change his rating.
 He calls `PUT /user/{user_id}/catalogs/{catalog_name}/entries/{entry_title}` and passes a new rating of 10/10.